I (Who Have Nothing): Other versions

 Other versions which reached the Billboard charts were performed by Terry Knight and the Pack in 1966 (No. 46 US, No. 36 Canada), Liquid Smoke in 1970 (No. 82 US, No. 66 Canada), Warhorse in 1972.
+Also recorded in Australia by Normie Rowe (1965), The Easybeats, The Dave Bridge Trio (1966) and Rob E. G. (1964/65), and in New Zealand by Shane.

 British rock band The Spectres, later known as Status Quo, released their version of the song produced by John Schroeder in September 1966 as a single on Piccadilly Records.
 This would be their debut single, nearly a year before changing their name and finding their way to mainstream popularity.
 The single, however, failed to chart.

 Swedish pop group Tom & Mick & Maniacs recorded the song sporadically between 5–7 and 15 October 1967 at Europafilm Studio in Bromma, Stockholm together with producer Anders Henriksson.
 In December of that year, it was released on their album Tom & Mick Maniacs, and in February 1968, it was extracted as a single on Columbia Records, backed by "Pandemonium", an original composition.
 It reached No. 8 on Tio i Topp, becoming their final chart hit.

+Neil Diamond covered the song and was included in the album Up On the Roof: Songs from the Brill Building, released in 1993 on Columbia Records.

+Also recorded, by The Righteous Brothers (1967), Leslie Uggams (1967), Little Milton (1968), Roberta Flack & Donny Hathaway (1972), Cockney Rebel (1974), Brian May & Kerry Elli, Luther Vandross (1991).